HarrisQ/linearsdr/README.md

-# Linear Sufficient Dimension Reduction (linearsdr)
+# Linear Sufficient Dimension Reduction

 Contains code for my forthcoming paper on "Generalized Forward Regression for Sufficient Dimension Reduction with Multinomial Response".

-The code can be installed as a package via the install_github function in devtools:
+The package can be installed by running:
 `devtools::install_github("HarrisQ/linearsdr");`

 The 'NAMESPACE - no oxy' is the original NAMESPACE file prior to when I started using rOxygen and is kept as a reference.